Territorial Tax System

 How Things Used To Work

-The way the United States corporate income taxes have always worked (at least until this year) was that corporations paid the standard American corporate tax on all their profits no matter where they earned that money.
+The way the United States corporate income taxes have always worked (at least until recently) was that corporations paid the standard American corporate tax on all their profits no matter where they earned that money.
 They got to subtract the amount of taxes they paid to other countries from that total, but overall, they were supposed to pay the same rate at the end of the day on foreign profits and profits earned in the United States.
 The point, prior to this year, was that companies would not have an incentive to move jobs overseas.

 How Things Work Now